• Skip to primary navigation

 2. Cook the Liver

 Add olive oil and increase the heat to medium-high.
-Sear the liver slices for 1-2 minutes per side until browned but still tender and soft inside.
+Sear the liver for 1-2 minutes per side until browned but still tender and soft inside.

 beef liver prep step 2